krayoola/middle-earth/README.md

 ## Implementation

+The tools and libraries I chosen and picked were mainly because of my taste and what I know that will do the job, and my likeness on working in a functional code base.

+As everything is expressed in functional way (I hope), It would be easy to comprehend with the code, extract/change/modify any business request.

+Also testing every layer is much easier since most of the function are pure, and we are sure that ever operation are executed at the end of the world.

+Why I choose fs2.Stream over other?
+Aside from its being a purely functional streaming, For me its a great fit to the ecosystem since fs2.stream is the heart of http4s, I say integration is easy. aside from that since we are serving clients on the internet having a pull based stream on this requirement is much more fitting to avoid any network and buffer overload.

 ## Technology alternatives

 Scala - Alternatively we can use any programming language/libraries that fits us, and with rich GRPC support such as (Go, Node[type-script/javascript], Java, Rust etc).